li-yanhao/neif/README.md

-# A Signal-Dependent Video Noise Estimator via Inter-frame Signal Suppression
+# Video Signal-Dependent Video Noise Estimation via Inter-frame Prediction

-This code is written in python with some cython code for acceleration.
+This code is written in python with a part of cython code for acceleration.
-The program is tested in python3.8, and should also work for other versions of python3.
+The program has been tested in python3.8, and should also work for other versions of python3.

-Online demo is on [IPOL](https://ipolcore.ipol.im/demo/clientApp/demo.html?id=77777000249).
+Online demo is available on [IPOL](https://ipolcore.ipol.im/demo/clientApp/demo.html?id=77777000249).

 Version 1.0 released on 12/09/2022.